jannismilz/jannismilz.com/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site contains code from a TailwindUI template and is licensed under the [Tailwind UI license](https://tailwindui.com/license).